Swright88/intro-to-testing/phase1/04_solo_risks.md

 This is a deliberately open-ended question... which itself possibly generates more questions in your own mind about this room.

-Set a timer for 15 minutes and start writing down ideas.
+Set a timer for 5 minutes and start writing down ideas.
 It doesn't matter if those are ways of securing the room, or questions about it that might be useful to have answers to, or anything else.
 This is an exercise where you are thinking about a problem and generating ideas, no matter how good or bad they might initially appear to be.

-There are no right or wrong answers to this, nor a submission to complete, although you are encouraged to share your ideas with others who have also completed the exercise to see what they come up with.

 <details>
-  <summary>If you're a few minutes in to the 15 and are stuck for where to go, expand this section for some ideas.</summary>
+  <summary>After those 5 minutes, expand this section for some guidance and more ideas.</summary>

 * What are we trying to secure/make safe within the room?
 * What are we trying to protect that thing or things from i.e. what harm could